yanirkes/CV_currpated_image_detection/README.md

 # Objective

-In this project we take a database of images, that some of them are corrupted, and trying to them using multilayered CNN model.
+In this project we take a database of images, that some of them are corrupted, and trying to classify them using multilayered CNN model.

 # Process